Cholecystectomy: Procedure

 The 1-week-old incisions of a post-operative laparoscopic cholecystectomy as indicated by red arrows.
 The 3 abdominal incisions are approximately 6mm, while the fourth incision near the umbilicus is 18mm, each closed with dissolvable sutures.
-Minor inflammation can be seen surrounding each site due to skin irritation caused by removal of Tegaderm dressings.

 Pre-operative preparation

 Before surgery, a complete blood count and liver function tests are usually obtained.
 Prophylactic treatment is given to prevent deep vein thrombosis.
 Use of prophylactic antibiotics is controversial; however, a dose may be given prior to surgery to prevent infection in certain people at high risk.
 Gas may be removed from the stomach with an OG or NG tube.
 A Foley catheter may be used to empty the patient's bladder.

 Laparoscopic cholecystectomy

 Laparoscopic cholecystectomy uses several (usually 4) small incisions in the abdomen to allow the insertion of operating ports, small cylindrical tubes approximately 5 to 10 mm in diameter, through which surgical instruments are placed into the abdominal cavity.
 The laparoscope, an instrument with a video camera and light source at the end, illuminates the abdominal cavity and sends a magnified image from inside the abdomen to a video screen, giving the surgeon a clear view of the organs and tissues.
 The cystic duct and cystic artery are identified and dissected, then ligated with clips and cut in order to remove the gallbladder.
 The gallbladder is then removed through one of the ports.

 As of 2008, 90% of cholecystectomies in the United States were done laparoscopically.
 Laparoscopic surgery is thought to have fewer complications, shorter hospital stay, and quicker recovery than open cholecystectomy.